mattermost/mattermost/doc/install/Troubleshooting.md

  - This error can occur if you have manually manipulated the Mattermost database, typically with deletions.
 Mattermost is designed to serve as a searchable archive, and manual manipulation of the database elements compromises integrity and may prevent upgrade.
  - **Solution:** Restore from database backup created prior to manual database updates, or reinstall the system.

-###### `Token request failed`
- - This error can appear in the web browser after attempting to create a new team with GitLab SSO enabled
- - **Solutions:**
-   1. Check that your SSL settings for the SSO provider match the `http://` or `https://` choice selected in `config.json` under `GitLabSettings`
-   2. Follow steps 1 to 3 of the manual [GitLab SSO configuration procedure](https://github.com/mattermost/platform/blob/master/doc/integrations/Single-Sign-On/Gitlab.md) to confirm your `Secret` and `Id` settings in `config.json` match your GitLab settings, and if they don't, manually update `config.json` to the correct settings and see if this clears the issue.

 ### Troubleshooting GitLab Mattermost

 - If you're having issues installing GitLab Mattermost with GitLab Omnibus, as a first step please turn on logging by updating the [log settings](https://github.com/mattermost/platform/blob/master/doc/install/Configuration-Settings.md#log-file-settings) section in your `config.json` file installed by omnibus, and they try a general web search for the error message you receive.